vszal/gcp-secure-cicd/README.md

 # Google Cloud CI/CD End-to-End Demo
-The purpose of this repository is to provide configuration files that demonstrate the use of Google Cloud Deploy in an end to end CI/CD workflow.
+The purpose of this repository is to showcase Google Cloud DevOps products in an end-to-end CI/CD workflow.
+Google Cloud Deploy, Cloud Build, and Artifact Registry are featured.

-## Repo
+## Create a repo
-This demo relies on you making check-ins to the repo to simulate a developer workflow.
+This demo relies on you making git check-ins to simulate a developer workflow.
 Fork this repo, or otherwise copy it into your own Github repo.

 ## Bootstrap
+Bootstrap scripts are in the `bootstrap` folder.

 The `init.sh` script is provided to bootstrap much of the configuration setup.
 You'll still need to do some steps manually after this script runs though.

 1. Replace project-id-here with your Google Cloud project-id on line 3.